 The College offers the Victorian Curriculum from Foundation to Year 10.
-In Year 11 and 12 we offer VCE and VCAL.
+In Year 11 and 12 we offer VCE.
 VET programs are undertaken at other education providers.
-We also offer a Pre-CAL program for Year 10 students seeking a vocational pathway.
+We also offer an unscored VCE pathway.
 For further information refer to the Senior School Handbooks.